pow-auth/pow/README.md

 Enables session based authorization.
 The user struct will be collected from a cache store through a GenServer using a unique token generated for the session.
 The token will be reset every time the authorization level changes (handled by [`Pow.Plug`](lib/pow/plug.ex)).

+The user struct fetched can be out of sync with the database if the row in the database is updated by actions outside Pow.
+In this case it's recommended to add a plug that reloads the user struct and reassigns it to the connection.

 #### Cache store

 By default [`Pow.Store.Backend.EtsCache`](lib/pow/store/backend/ets_cache.ex) is started automatically and can be used in development and test environment.